B-Houser/LTV-Numbers-Docs/clickfunnels.md

 ## 2. Historical Sales Data

-After setting up webhooks to pull in real time sales data, you can import your past sales
+After setting up webhooks to pull in real time sales data, import your past sales for a complete picture of your data

 ### Export Historical Sales Data From Clickfunnels